Preacher Cave

 Road 1293

 So our first problem was that the start of road 1293 wasn’t as easy to find as it should have been.
-The article didn’t help much since signage has obviously changed, and the map app I downloaded from Tonto Recreation Alliance should have worked great, but apparently there was some user error.
-Oops, we actually parked one road farther north, but since all the roads linked to each other, I didn’t realize it.
+The article didn’t help much since signage has obviously changed.
+The off road map app I downloaded from Tonto Recreation Alliance should have gotten me there, but apparently there was some user error.
+Oops, we actually parked one road farther north than we should have, but I didn’t realize it because the road I parked on still linked up with the correct road.
 Imagine my surprise when we were hiking out and the car was not where I thought it was.
-No problem, we just hustled up the fire control road to meet back up.
+No problem, we just hustled north on the paved fire control road to find it.

-The next problem was that the article said to follow road 1293 for 3 or so miles, but the road on the app didn’t actually go through.
-We went cross country to link back up, but you should be able to follow a road most of the way there, just maybe not the road you thought you would.
-My GPS map showed nothing, so the app I downloaded combined with RouteScout is what got us through.
-Giving a mileage estimate is tough since we went cross country, but if you were to follow the theoretical path of the nonexistent potions of 1293 (which we tried to do on the way back), it would indeed be around 3 miles.
+The next problem was that the article said to follow road 1293 for 3 or so miles, so we were surprised when we found ourselves at a dead end (with a fun swing in a tree).
+Turns out, the road no longer goes through as mapped.
+This is where GPS is critical!
+My Garmin GPS map showed no road at all, so the app I downloaded combined with the RouteScout map helped us find our way to the continuation of road 1293.
+We looked at a satellite image of our location and went cross country to a nearby dirt road that connected us back up with road 1293.
+Giving a mileage estimate is tough since we went cross country, but if you were to follow the theoretical path of the nonexistent portions of 1293 (which we tried to do on the way back), it would indeed be around 3 miles to the turn off for the cave.

 Turnoff